AviatrixSystems/Docs/HowTos/sfc_faq.rst

 Here are the steps for setting up SFC in a preview release.

- 1. Custom upgrade to preview.
+ 1. Custom upgrade to 4.1-sfc-preview.
  #.
 At the Aviatrix Controller console, create an AWS account with access key and secret key (NOT with IAM roles.)
  #.
 Launch an Aviatrix gateway in this account in a VPC.
  #.
 Go to AWS console VPC page to create a VPC endpoint for S3 with the VPC where the gateway was launched.